EBB Commands

 "OK<CR>"

-The "CN" Command (Clear Node
+The "CN"

-count) - Added in v1.9.3, removed in 1.9.5 and above
+Command (Clear Node count) - Added in v1.9.3, removed in 1.9.5

 - Format: "CN<CR>"